 Housed in classical (early 20th century) buildings, a tram-ride away from the centre of Vienna, in a picturesque residential district.
 An IB World School, catering for international students from nursery to diploma level.
 Opening its doors in 2012, it provides the opportunity for the musically gifted to study at the Amadeus Academy of Music, an integral part of the school.

 PYP/MYP/IB Diploma; ages 3-19; co-ed; day; independent; privately owned; 540 students

 Founded in 1992 in the centre of Vienna and now based close to Prater Park.
 One of only three schools in Vienna to offer the IB programme at all levels.
 A private school, teaching in English and although not a boarding school, will arrange places (with supervision) in one of three different boarding institutes.

 International Christian School of Vienna

-Started by missionary families in 1985 in the 10th district of the city and becoming a member fo the Free Churches in Austria consortium of schools in 2014.
+Started by missionary families in 1985, in the 10th district of the city, and becoming a member of the Free Churches in Austria consortium of schools, in 2014.
 Still growing continuously, there are plans to move to a new state-of-the-art facility, able to cater for 500-600 students.
 Accredited by the Middle States Association of Schools and Colleges (MSA) and the Association of Christian Schools (ACSI).

 Lycée Francais Vienna